-At the outset of Central's registration process and as part of Central's record-keeping obligations, if you are required to have a Student visa you will need to provide Central with your passport and Biometric Residence Permit (BRP).
+At the outset of Central's registration process and as part of Central's record-keeping obligations, if you are required to have a Student visa you will need to provide Central with your passport (which must be valid for the entirety of your studies) and Biometric Residence Permit (BRP).
 This must show your entitlement to study with a licensed sponsor in the UK and contact details (including UK address, landline telephone number and mobile telephone number).